pulsar-edit/pulsar-edit.github.io/docs/docs/atom-archive/index.md

 # Atom Documentation Archive

-This is a archive of the old Atom documentation as it appeared on their (Flight Manual)[flight-manual.atom.io].
+This is an archive of the old Atom documentation as it appeared on their (Flight Manual)[flight-manual.atom.io].
 Anything here is just a historical reference of our past, when Atom existed as a GitHub supported project.